An incredible experience observing open heart surgery

 I was invited to observe an open heart surgery at one of our client hospitals, Methodist University Hospital.
 (It was the first open heart surgery I’d seen in nearly 30 years when I first observed open heart surgery performed by Dr. Toby Cosgrove at the Cleveland Clinic).
 Watching this surgical team lead and operate with such precision, such focus, and incredible compassion, instantly humbled me.

 The patient’s life hung in a delicate balance.
-Even though her life was literally in the cardiothoracic surgeon’s hands, every single member of that surgical team would be responsible for a good or bad outcome (surgeon, physician assistant, scrub nurse, surgical/perioperative nurse, anesthesiologist, and heart bypass-perfusionist).
+Even though her life would be literally in the cardiothoracic surgeon’s hands, every single member of that surgical team would be responsible for a good or bad outcome (surgeon, physician assistant, scrub nurse, surgical/perioperative nurse, anesthesiologist, and heart bypass-perfusionist).

 I don’t say this casually, but I truly believe I was in the presence of a miracle that day.
-No matter your faith, it was incredibly moving, powerful, and humbling.
+No matter your faith, it was incredibly moving and humbling.

 Once the surgery was underway, I found myself speechless standing in the surgical suite among these masters of their craft.
 The entire team remained focused and united in their (successful) efforts to save this young woman’s life.
 Of course, I realize that this is what doctors, nurses, and techs are clinically trained to do; but to observe the fragility of life from this close perspective was a bit overwhelming.
 I have to say, my favorite moment was actually when the surgical nurse took time to call the family in the waiting area to give them an update which encouraged their peace of mind.